objektwerks/python/README.md

 2. pipx install uv ( a global ```brew install uv``` works, yet appears to fail at the project level )
 >To convert:
 1. uv init
-2. uv add -r requirements.txt ( don't lose the listed dependencies in this file )
+2. uv add -r requirements.txt ( don't lose the listed dependencies in this requirements.txt file )
 3. uv sync
 >***Optional*** if virtual env errors occur:
 1. deactivate